 You’ll notice I just mention yellow eyes.
 Is this actually a cat eye-color?
 And do all Maine Coons have yellow eyes?

 Many Maine Coon cats have yellow eyes because it is the most common eye color in this breed.
 Don’t expect to see a Maine Coon with eyes the color of bright primary yellow though.
-They are more like the yellow of 9-carat cold – pale and shimmering.
+They are more like the yellow of 9-carat gold – pale and shimmering.

 Wide-set at an oblique angle, Maine Coon yellow eyes come in a whole range of shades from light to dark and are officially referred to as gold or amber.